Webinar tips and tricks

 We’ve also experimented with Hootsuite and Tweetdeck’s social listening tools.
 We prefer Tweetdeck over Hootsuite, as it gives a much more comprehensive overview.
 Also, it does not have as much of a delay as Hootsuite does in reporting the data.

 Want to make sure you aren’t missing anything?
 Head over to Quora or Reddit to scan some of the highest rated posts.
 And finally, trusty Google Keyword Planner can help you find subjects that rank (and those that don’t).

 Once you identify your topic, you’ll want to make an outline.
 It’s a good rule to stay as objective as possible.
-The goal is to bring up thought provoking questions and spark discussions.
+The goal is to bring up thought-provoking questions and spark discussions.
 Not to bash something, or create content that feels like clickbait.
 Finally, when creating a webinar about a trending topic it is best to move quickly.
 The news cycle moves fast, and new stories can get buried easily.
 The sooner you can get your webinar out, the more likely your audience will want to attend it.

 We’ve covered how to use podcasts for webinar inspiration.
 But what about the other way around?
 After you record your webinar, you can turn it into a podcast for your audience.
-Not only is this an awesome way to repurpose your content, it also means that you can extend your potential reach.
+Not only is this an awesome way to repurpose your content, but it also means that you can extend your potential reach.

 Your webinar will be automatically recorded, depending on what platform you’re using.
 You can then isolate the audio file, editing the audio quality as needed.
-You can even get creative, and add intro and outro music.
+You can even get creative and add intro and outro music.
 Once you’ve made all of your desired changes, upload your podcast to your podcast channel or website.